NYSE MAC Desk

 STRAIGHT FROM THE TRADING FLOOR

-by Michael Reinking, Sr. Market Strategist
+by Michael P. Reinking, CFA - Sr. Market Strategist

 Patricia Medina - Market Strategy Analyst